suanno/stage2/codes_tdgl/1D/README.md

     - the seed (this information can be used when reading the data to label a plot or to perform again the same evolution for _troubleshooting_)
     - the amplitude $A$ and the half-period $T/2$ of the $C(t)$ evolution

 - Execute "tdgl", this code evolves **progressively** the state in Fourier space.
+It is **necessary** to execute before "tdglfd", even for a timespan = 0, in order to initialize the "tdgl_result.dat" file.
 The syntax is the same of "tdglfd"

         gcc tdgl.c -o .bin/tdglfd -lfftw3 -lm
         ./tdgl <tspan> <A> <T> <Caverage> <dt>